JayJhaveri1906/OCR-7-12-extract/README.md

 # Hosted Link:
-http://caaca1b72e90.ngrok.io/OCR712/ [ please use the choose file button, hosting was causing issues with drag and drop :) ]
+http://caaca1b72e90.ngrok.io/OCR712/ [ please use the choose file button, hosting was causing issues with drag and drop :) ] (link is down)

 >This projectis aimed at helping the **Global Parli Foundation** in their mission to improve rural India through a replicable model of Rural Rejuvenation.